civican/legisinfo/44-1/bills/C-288/bill_text.md

     the types of Canadian carriers, if any, that should be excluded, in whole or in part, from the application of subsection (2);

-    the types of transmission systems in respect of which the information referred to in subsection (2) is to be provided; and
+    the types of transmission systems in respect of which the information referred to in subsection (2) is to be provided;

-    the form and manner in which the information referred to in subsection (2) is to be provided to the public to ensure that it is easily available, accessible and simple to understand.
+    the form and manner in which the information referred to in subsection (2) is to be provided to the public to ensure that it is easily available, accessible and simple to understand; and

+    the measures that are to be taken, including in respect of compliance monitoring and enforcement, to ensure that the fixed broadband services provided by Canadian carriers reflect the information made available under subsection (2).